leedahl/tiff_mapper/README.md

-# GeoZarr Library
+# TiffMapper Application
-A python open source library for reading/writing and processing GeoZarr files.
+A python open source application for creating a GoeParquet dataset from a set of GeoTIFF files.